Soay123/SilverSatPersonalDevWork/README.md

 4. Crazy footnotes

 - Voltage dividers can be made of capacitors too.
-This is great if you have AC input and AC sensors; however,
+This is great if you have AC input and AC sensors:

 ```

-Convert DC to AC with an inverter - a 555 maybe.
 Genralized Capacitivie Reactance formula in Ohm:
 Xc = 1/(2πfC)
 Xc = Capacitive Reactance in Ohms, (Ω)
 π (pi) = a numeric constant of 3.142
-ƒ = Frequency in Hertz, (Hz) - as estabilished by the 555
+ƒ = Frequency in Hertz, (Hz)
 C = Capacitance in Farads, (F)

 Calculate the Capacitive reactance (Ohm) of each capacitor using the formula above